The Newbie’s Guide to Sushi & Japanese Cuisine

 Eating sushi is so much more than a meal; it’s a complete culinary experience!
 From the selection to consumption, there are so many choices and flavor medlies.
 A far cry from the traditional Western eatery, sushi can be intimidating to many first-timers.
 At Nikko Japanese Restaurant and Sushi Bar, we welcome seasoned sushi connoisseurs as well as those who are venturing out of their comfort zone for the first time.
 Here, we’ll let you in on all the things you need to know to enjoy Japanese cuisine in Charlotte, North Carolina.

-Book your Nikko Japanese Restaurant & Sushi Bar reservation on Resy
+Book your Nikko Japanese Restaurant & Sushi Bar reservation

 Sushi Guide